j34-chapman/Guard/docs/planning.md

 - Guard aims to be used by not only civilians but by emergency services.

-- There will be several other functions which will allow users to feel safer walking around Bristol:
+- There will be several other functions which will allow users to feel safer walking around incooporated from other applications: Life360, allows you to stay connected to key contacts wherever they are.
+OneScream, which detects your cry for help and will send an automated text and call to your nominated contacts of your location.
+Shake2Safety, as people sometimes don't have the time to unlock their phone, this function allows you to very easily send your location/text messages to your emergency contacts by shaking your phone or pressing the button 3 times.
+An overlay on your lockscreen will also have options to call the police or an emergency contact.

+- Upon your phone dying, your last most recent location will also be sent to your chosen emergency contacts.